Sense of Place and the Art of Interpretation

 A foundational shift in interpretive approach

-Understanding of the Sense of Place Story Framework
+In-depth understanding of the Sense of Place Story Framework

 Shared language for design and development